 One could argue that as the next generation of folks cut the cord—the late adopters and laggards—their content focus will be different from Netflix.
 Live sports and news may dominate their viewing.
 Or even worse reality television than even Netflix provides.
 Maybe the impacts of cord cutting will be broadly distributed.

-Conclusions: What We Can/Will Learn
+Conclusions: What We Can and Will Learn in the Future

-But overall, let’s just cool it with the hot takes.
+I should probably cool it with the hot takes.
 The Gauge will be a great tool, but it isn’t a great tool for conclusions…yet.
 To become useful, having a few months of a data—and really a year worth of it—will allow us to see meaningful trends, gauge variation month-to-month and tie individual show or film performance to larger term trends.

 We’re not there yet, but we will be.
 Mainly, this is another great data tool in an increasingly crowded streaming analytics marketplace.